Aurimas111/vending_machine_app/README.md

 ## Features

-- Login via Eternl wallet (CIP-30 dApp connector)
+- Login via Eternl wallet (CIP-30 dApp connector) with JWT authentication.
+Users sign a nonce with their wallet, the backend verifies wallet ownership, and a JWT token is issued for secure API access
 - Create NFT collection policies with configurable locking periods
 - Upload metadata in JSON format, supporting a dynamic number of attributes
 - Upload NFT images to IPFS storage (via backend only)